Indicted Ald. Carrie Austin gets head start on political retirement

 ”FBI agents did not observe her using oxygen at any time during the surveillance,” Assistant U.S. Attorney Vikas Didwania wrote.

 The only time the FBI saw Austin using an oxygen mask was when she left a medical facility Nov.
-21, according to Didwania. ”Afterwards, she dined-in at a restaurant in the south loop,” Didwania wrote, and “walked into and out of the restaurant unassisted.” staying there for about 40 minutes.
+21, according to Didwania. ”Afterward, she dined-in at a restaurant in the South Loop,” Didwania wrote, and “walked into and out of the restaurant unassisted,” staying there for about 40 minutes.

 Didwania wrote that “nullifying a federal indictment is a grave outcome,” and that Austin has provided “no medical opinion that a trial would jeopardize her life.”